ChristianCricchi/shelly-s_corner/README.md

 ![Add product](docs/features/other/add-product.png)

-- This page is only accessible by the superuser, so customers without permission are not able to access this page via the product detail page or by entering the /products/add/ into the URL bar.
+- This page is accessible only to the administrator, therefore customers without authorization cannot access it either from the product details page or by entering /products/add/ in the address bar.
-- Here, the superuser can add products to the store, selecting all of the relevant product details without having to access the admin panel.
+- In this section, the administrator can add products to the store, selecting all relevant details without having to access the administration panel.

 **Edit product**

 ![Edit product](docs/features/other/edit-product.png)

-- This page is only accessible by the superuser, so customers without permission are not able to access this page via the product detail page or by entering the /products/edit/ into the URL bar.
+- This page is accessible only to the system administrator, therefore customers without authorization cannot access it either through the product details page or by entering /products/edit/ in the address bar.
-- Here, the superuser can edit existing products in the store.
+- In this section, the administrator has the ability to modify existing products in the store.

 **Profile page**

 ![Profile page](docs/features/other/profile-page.png)

-- This is the users profile page.
-Here they can update their personal information.
+- This is the user's profile page.
+Here they can update their personal details.
-- Users can also view their past order history.
-By clicking on the shortened version of their order number, they are taken to a page showing their full order details in case they need to look back on what they ordered.
+- Users can also view their previous order history.
+By clicking on the abbreviated version of their order number, they are directed to a page displaying the full order details, in case they need to review what they purchased.

 **Contact page**

 ![Contact page](docs/features/other/contact-page.png)

-- The contact page is where the user can find multiple ways of contacting the store.
+- The contact page is where users can find various methods to communicate with the store.
-- **Contact form**: The contact form allows the user a way of submitting a message to the store for a response.
-It requires a name, email, subject and enquiry message and once submitted, the form is sent to the In Home team's email address so they can assist the customer.
-If the user is already logged in, their email address is automatically entered for them.
+- **Contact form**: The contact form provides users with a way to send a message to the store and receive a response.
+It requires a name, email, subject, and message text.
+Once submitted, the form is sent to the In Home team's email address, allowing them to assist the customer.
+If the user is already logged in, their email address is automatically filled in.
-- **Contact details**: The contact page also features the company contact details, in case the user wishes to contact the store directly.
+- **Contact details**: The contact page also includes the company's contact details, in case the user wishes to reach out to the store directly.

 ## **Future Enhancements**